sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  Users should not gain access to the inners of the system/program - that is: Its operating system, libraries, internal states, internal values, or pointer to data structures ...
 The interfece with the user should be that, and be probed against loopholes.

- Avoid anti-patters, ie: for concurrent systems, take special care with racing conditions, priority inversions, death-locks, ... other usual suspects are architectures that relay in heabily coupled components, as oppoused to modular architectures.
+ Avoid anti-patters, ie: for concurrent systems, take special care with racing conditions, priority inversions, death-locks, ... other usual suspects are architectures that relay in heavyly coupled components or monolithic, as oppoused to modular architectures.

 References:
 https://en.wikipedia.org/wiki/Robustness_(computer_science)#Robust_programming </br>